MicrosoftDocs/VBA-Docs/api/Excel.InterceptIsAuto.md

 ## Example

-This example sets Microsoft Graph to automatically determine the trendline intercept point.
+This example sets Graph to automatically determine the trendline intercept point.
 The example should be run on a 2-D column chart that contains a single series with a trendline.

 ```vb